TyLauriente/git-helper/README.md

 ### *Currently only supporting windows*

+#### Add paths to your `Path` environment variable
+1. Search for and select **Edit the System Environment variables** in the windows search bar
+2. On the System Properties window that pops up, select **Environment Variables...**
+3. Under **User Variables**, select the `Path` variable
+4. Click on new and paste in the path to your program

+#### Steps for setup
 1. To get started, download and extract both the gith.py and gith.bat files to your install directory of choice.
-2. Run `setx path "%PATH%;C:\path\to\directory\"` (ONLY IN COMMAND PROMPT, other shells can break path) to add the path of the program to your main Path environment variable.
+2. Add your install directory to your `Path` environment variable.
 This allows the `gith` command to work globally across your shell.
 3. Run `git config --global --add safe.directory '*'`
 4. Run `python -m pip install pyautogui`
 5. Run `python -m pip install pytesseract`
+6. Install `tesseract-ocr-w64-setup.exe`
+7. Add `C:\Program Files\Tesseract-OCR` to your `Path` environment variable

 ### Usage: